 Females of the non-gift-giving species showed strong attractions towards the gifts - whereas females of the gift-giving species showed weak ones.
 When the gifts were consumed by females of the non-gift-giving species, their remating was delayed "significantly".
 In contrast - when females of the gift-giving species were deprived of gifts during mating, "there was no difference in their propensity to remate relative to females permitted to consume a food gift".

 The researchers postulate that these gifts contain hormones - which regulate the speed of female remating.
-Subsequent research has born out that over time, females of a number of species have developed "resistances" to male display traits by building-up defenses via "counteradaptations".
-Unlike females of the gift-giving species, females of non-gift-giving species never had the "evolutionary experience" to acquire immunity against the effects of the gifts, i.e. "antiaphrodisiacs"; hence, their remating was shown to be delayed.
+Subsequent research has born-out that over time, females of a number of species have developed "resistances" to male display traits by building-up defenses via "counteradaptations".
+Unlike females of the gift-giving species, females of non-gift-giving species never had the "evolutionary experience" to acquire immunity against the effects of the gifts, i.e. "antiaphrodisiacs"; hence, their remating has been shown to be delayed.

 Below are excerpts from: Cryptic Sexual Conflict in Gift-Giving Insects: Chasing the Chase-Away

-On an historical note: Darwin conducted the first SS experiment - by surgically blinding a control group of peahens.
-The experimental (non-blinded) peahens, Darwin observed, showed a "preference" for mating with the "more ornamented" cock.
-He, also, observed that the control group could not, after blinding, "choose" peacocks on the basis of the cocks' tails having "bright plumage" - due to their inability to receive visual stimuli.
+On an historical note: Darwin conducted the first SS experiment.
+To prepare, he surgically blinded a control group of peahens.
+During the experiment, Darwin observed that the experimental (non-blinded) peahens exhibited a "preference" for mating with the "more ornamented" cock.
+He, also, observed that the control group females could not, after blinding, "choose" peacocks on the basis of the cocks' tails displaying "a gorgeous plumage" - due to their inability to receive visual stimuli.

 "The females are most excited by, or prefer pairing with, the more ornamented males, or those which are the best songsters, or play the best antics; but it is obviously probable that they would at the same time prefer the more vigorous and lively males, and this has in some cases been confirmed by actual observation." -- Darwin

-Nuptial food gifts are another one of Darwin's "male ornaments".
+Nuptial food gifts are another instance of Darwin's "male ornaments".
 However, the chase-away model differs from older SS models, derived more directly from Darwin's passage above - under which elaborate male traits convey "straight/honest/non-exploitative signals" of male quality to females.
-Under the chase-away model, it's expected that a detectable evolutionary history, consisting of a mutually "antagonistic co-evolution" between male and female reproductive strategies will show up in experiments, genetic research and possibly the fossil record.
+Under the chase-away model, it's expected that a detectable evolutionary history, consisting of a mutually "antagonistic co-evolution" between male and female reproductive strategies will emege in experiments, genetic research and possibly the fossil record.

-Gould once wryly quipped that the rediscovery of sexual selection as a powerful evolutionary driver had to do with the social ramifications, stemming from the "Women's rights struggle of the 1960s".
-(In the 1940s, even zoologist Julian Huxley could not bring himself to admit that female birds have mate preferences for "the more ornamented" males.)
-Gould may have been on to something regarding the early inspiration behind the relatively recent resurrection of SS, but experimental biology is bearing-out a complex, allele-level and hidden conflict, propelling the evolutionary developments of female and male reproductive traits.
-Darwin, that most meticulous observer of non-human mating behavior (referring to a different passage in his Descent), may have chuckled - exclaiming: "Told ya so!".
+Gould once wryly quipped that the rediscovery of sexual selection as a powerful evo-driver had to do with the social ramifications, stemming from the "Women's rights struggle of the 1960s".
+(For example - in the 1940s, zoologist, Julian Huxley, could not bring himself to admit that female birds exhibit mate preferences for "the more ornamented" males.)
+Gould may have been on to something regarding the early inspiration behind the relatively recent resurrection of SS, but experimental biology is bearing-out a complex, allele-level and hidden conflict, priming the evolutionary developments of female and male reproductive traits.
+Darwin, that most meticulous observer of non-human mating behavior, referring to a different passage in his Descent, may have chuckled, exclaiming: "Told ya so!".

 "The courtship of animals is by no means so simple and short an affair as might be thought." -- Darwin

-Females of many insect (and arachnid) species are predisposed by genetic factors and environmental cues to prefer mating with males who display nuptial gifts.
+Females of many insect (and arachnid) species are predisposed by genetic factors and environmental cues to prefer mating with males - who display nuptial gifts.
 If females were shown never to have had a preference for nuptial gifts, evolutionary biologists would scratch their heads, wondering why (or how) this "male ornament" arose in nature.
-Darwin insisted that evolutionary theory would fail - if the existence of "male ornaments" (and female "preferences" for them) were not consequences of sexual selection.
-Natural selection cannot explain the appearance (and persistence) of these traits on the part of male organisms - because they confer a survival disadvantage - but they also confer a reproductive advantage on male organisms carrying them.
+Darwin insisted that evolutionary theory would fail - if the existence of "male ornaments" (and female "preferences" for them) were not outcomes of sexual selection.
+Natural selection cannot explain the appearance and persistence of these traits on the part of male organisms - because they confer survival disadvantages.
+However - according to sexual selection, the ornaments confer reproductive advantages on the males, carrying them.